kmartyn30/PyBer/README.md

  ![2022-08-31 22 46 05](https://user-images.githubusercontent.com/107796290/187821274-2683884c-9898-48c8-af59-2f1a8e74908b.png)

- An additional note, the rural cities divier cout was exptremely low indicated form the top five sample cities Randellchester diver count was 9, North Holly was 8, Michaelberg was 6, Lake Latoyabury was 4 diver count.
+ An additional note, the rural cities divier cout was exptremely low indicated form the top four sample cities Randellchester diver count was 9, North Holly was 8, Michaelberg was 6, Lake Latoyabury was 4 diver count.
 Omar speculated that the low drive count was due to the respective cost involved in the rural cities.

  Rural Cities
  ![2022-08-31 22 06 43](https://user-images.githubusercontent.com/107796290/187816973-d7a60b4a-bf77-4c46-8275-cf52f8394e64.png)